Barbara Thompson PhD

-Barbara Thompson was most recently Research Assistant Professor at the Keck School of Medicine of USC, Department of Cell and Neurobiology.
-She had previously been a Postdoctoral Fellow at Vanderbilt University Medical Center's Department of Pharmacology.
+Barbara Thompson was most recently a research assistant professor at the Keck School of Medicine of USC, Department of Cell and Neurobiology.
+She had previously been a postdoctoral fellow at Vanderbilt University Medical Center's Department of Pharmacology.
 Dr. Thompson has conducted groundbreaking research in the neurobiology of developmental disorders and is contributing to the development of translational science in areas such as autism by developing and testing conceptual models which link clinical problems in human populations to animal studies in the neurosciences.
 Dr. Thompson has already demonstrated particular skill in interdisciplinary research collaborations and strengthens the Division’s critical mass in autism and sensory integration with a special focus on neuroscience research.

 Bachelor of Science (BS) in Psychology